Modes: SPA, MPA, SSG, SSR, CSR

 Keeping this in mind, you might want to upgrade to something a bit more featureful as soon as the project grows, without breaking your existing Vite setup.

-of your app, you’ll also get the folders to URL mapping convention,
+your app, you’ll also get the folders to URL mapping convention, which has

 SPAs are typically deployed from a static distributable.